 4 Essential Supplements Everyone Should Take

-This combination of a decrease in nutrients in our food and an increase in stress, toxins, and gut issues like leaky gut is why we can no longer get all of the vitamins and minerals we need from food alone, and I believe everyone should use a few key supplements to maintain optimal levels of nutrients.
+This combination of a decrease in nutrients in our food and an increase in stress, toxins, and gut issues such as leaky gut is why we can no longer get all of the vitamins and minerals we need from food alone, and why I believe everyone should use a few key supplements to maintain optimal levels of nutrients.

 1. High-Quality Multivitamin

 Even if you’re following The Myers Way®, it’s likely that you may be deficient in some vitamins and minerals due to the decreased nutrients available in modern foods, increased stress levels and toxin exposure, and the increasing prevalence of gut issues.
+I do testing day in and day out in my clinic, and most of my patients come back with nutrient deficiencies.
+And yes, even those eating Paleo or Autoimmune Paleo diets!
 Since there is no way to know exactly which nutrients you’re deficient in without proper testing, I recommend a high-quality multivitamin to all my patients and their families.

 2. Omega 3

-In addition to maintaining sufficient levels of Omega 3, it’s also important to ensure you have a proper omega-3 to omega-6 ratio in your body.
-You need both of these fatty acids to stay healthy, but problems arise when your intake of omega-6 fatty acids (which are often inflammatory) outweighs your consumption of omega-3 fatty acids (which are anti-inflammatory).
+In addition to maintaining sufficient levels of omega-3, it’s also important to ensure you have a proper omega-3 to omega-6 ratio in your body.
+You need both of these fatty acids to stay healthy, however problems arise when your intake of omega-6 fatty acids (which are often inflammatory) outweighs your consumption of omega-3 fatty acids (which are anti-inflammatory).

 Research suggests that humans evolved on a diet consisting of an omega-6 to omega-3 ratio of 1:1.
-The modern diet, which is full of processed foods, refined oils, and not enough fruits and vegetables, supplies an omega-6 to omega-3 ratio of 15:1 to 17:1.
-This ratio is highly inflammatory and a recipe for disease.
-This is where Omega 3 supplements come in.
+The modern diet, which is full of processed foods, refined oils, and not enough fruits and vegetables, supplies an omega-6 to omega-3 ratio of 15:1 to 17:1.2 This ratio is highly inflammatory and a recipe for disease.
+That’s where Omega-3 supplements come in.

 This means that if the balance of bacteria in your gut is thrown off, it can lead to a whole host of problems, including autoimmunity, depression, anxiety, and leaky gut, to name a few.
 Taking a probiotic every day can help keep your microbiome in balance, which promotes a healthy GI tract, relieves digestive discomfort, promotes a normal bowel pattern, and supports overall wellness.

-The probiotics in my store contain four proven strains, are free of dairy, soy, and yeast, and do not need to be refrigerated because of their special packaging.
-I recommend 100 billion units daily for healing gut damage, infections, and imbalances, and 30-60 billion units daily for maintenance.
+The probiotics I carry in my store contain four proven strains, are free of dairy, soy, and yeast, and do not need to be refrigerated because of their special packaging.
+I recommend 100 billion units daily for healing gut damage, infections, and imbalances, and 30 billion units daily for maintenance.

 4. Vitamin D

 Vitamin D is unique in a couple of important ways.
 First, your body can make its own vitamin D when your skin is exposed to sunlight.
 Second, vitamin D is converted into a hormone in your body.
-Hormones are your body’s chemical messengers, they travel through your blood to your tissues and organs activating chemical reactions that control everything from metabolism to growth and development to mood.
+Hormones are your body’s chemical messengers.
+They travel through your blood to your tissues and organs activating chemical reactions that control everything from metabolism, to growth and development, to mood.
 Over 50,000 of the chemical reactions in your body require the presence of adequate amounts of vitamin D in your blood.
-The vitamin contributes to bone strength, heart health, and cancer prevention.
-Vitamin D also plays an important role in your immune system, and can be a determining factor in whether or not you develop an autoimmune disease.
+Vitamin D contributes to bone strength, heart health, and cancer prevention.
+It also plays an important role in your immune system, and can be a determining factor in whether or not you develop an autoimmune disease.